fburic/notes/singularity_conda.md

 * a minimal Linux layer with conda pre-installed as base
 * all conda packages you want as an additional layer

-**NOTE** This guide does not cover including third-party software into your image, just packages you can install through conda.
+**NOTE** This guide does not cover including third-party software into your image, just packages you can install through the package managers conda, pip, and apt.
 Other stuff will be added later.

 ## Setup